 Q. How effective are wasp traps?

-Wasp traps are effective at attracting and trapping wasps; however, it’s crucial that the user place them properly.
+Wasp traps are effective at attracting and trapping wasps; however, it’s crucial that you place them properly.
 Wasp traps that are placed too close to living areas will actually attract more wasps to the area, increasing the likelihood of stings.

 Q. Where should I hang a wasp trap?

 Hang wasp traps at least 20 feet away from living spaces to ensure wasp activity does not increase near people.
-If possible, hang them in the boughs of nearby fruit trees, which is where wasps like to search for food.
+If possible, hang them in the boughs of nearby fruit trees, where wasps search for food.

 Q. What should I put in a wasp trap?